catness/100-days-of-code/log.md

 * Started refactoring and cleanup of the code.
 (We're on the home stretch!)

 (Note: besides ./gradlew lint, there's an Android Studio tool : right-click -> Analyze -> Inspect code)

+### Day 15: 2019-05-15

+* Fixed the points display bug caused by SimpleDateFormat being not thread safe (!!!) by replacing it with DateTimeFormatter.

+* Fixed potential layout overlaps.

+* Refactored the code into different directories/packages.

+* Continuing with the code & resources cleanup.